 If so, you’re in the right place.

-Using the double blind password strategy that you’re going to learn here, you’ll be able to take advantage of stronger passwords that are blind to both you and the password manager app.
+Using the double blind password strategy that you’re going to learn here – which is one of 6 password manager hacks we promote, you’ll be able to take advantage of stronger passwords that are blind to both you and the password manager app.

 Note: Some of the links in this article are affiliate links, which means that at no extra cost to you, I may be compensated if you choose to use one of the services listed.
 I only recommend what I personally use, though, and my desire is to help you improve your online security.